Simon Somerville Laurie: Career

-In 1855 he became secretary and visitor of schools for the Church of Scotland's education committee, which was then responsible for Scottish parish schools and for teacher training.
-Laurie held this role for 50 years, in which time he greatly improved the education of teachers in Scotland.
-He vigorously campaigned to have all teachers educated at university, with the teacher training colleges providing professional training only after that.
-It took until 1873 for the Scottish board of education to give the training colleges the right to send their best students, at least, to universities to gain full degrees.
+In 1855, he became secretary and visitor of schools for the Church of Scotland's education committee, which was then responsible for Scottish parish schools and for teacher training.
+Laurie held this role for 50 years, during which time he greatly improved the education of teachers in Scotland.
+He vigorously campaigned to have all teachers educated at a university, with the teacher training colleges providing professional training only after that.
+It took until 1873 for the Scottish Board of Education to give the training colleges the right to send their best students, at least, to universities to gain full degrees.
 Laurie went further, campaigning to have day training colleges set up in England, and in 1890 he succeeded in this also, personally inaugurating the teacher training department of University College, Liverpool.

-In 1856 he became visitor and examiner for the Dick Bequest Trust.
+In 1856, he became visitor and examiner for the Dick Bequest Trust.
 The trust distributed money to the best school teachers in northeast Scotland (Aberdeen, Banff, and Moray counties) according to Laurie's published reports.

 In 1868, the Merchant Company of Edinburgh and the Heriot Trust both invited Laurie to inspect their Edinburgh schools.
 The Merchant Company's schools were known as "hospitals" and were run in monastic style.
 His report was critical of these schools, observing that while a larger amount was spent on them than all the parish schools of Scotland, they were not providing adequate moral and intellectual education.
 Laurie recommended sending the boys to his alma mater, the Edinburgh High School, while a new high school should be opened for day girls.
 His recommendations were embodied in an 1869 Act of Parliament which abolished the monastic and alms-giving nature of the former "hospitals".

-In 1872, Laurie was appointed secretary to the royal commission on Scottish endowed schools.
+In 1872, Laurie was appointed secretary to the Royal Commission on Scottish endowed schools.
 His reports for the commission led to the reorganisation of secondary schooling under Lord Moncrieff (1878) and Lord Balfour of Burleigh (1882–1889).

 In 1876, Laurie became the first Bell Professor of Education at the University of Edinburgh.
 In his first year there, he had 12 students; the number rose to 120 by the end of his tenure in 1903.
 He used the position to improve pedagogy in the whole of Britain, not only in Scotland.

 Also in 1876, he became honorary secretary of the Association for Promoting Secondary Education in Scotland, a voluntary campaigning organisation.
 It was dissolved in 1880 when it achieved its goal with the passing of the Endowed Institutions (Scotland) Act 1878.

 In 1891, as president of the Teachers' Guild of Great Britain and Ireland, Laurie gave evidence before a select parliamentary committee, arguing for the registration and organisation of all state school teachers to improve the quality of teaching.
 At the same time, he was strongly opposed to centralised bureaucratic control by the board of education, favouring freedom for local education authorities.